reneTrumpet/zeoslib_crashmasterdetail/README.md

      - Open the file 'FillDataBase.sql'
      - run the query
      - check the database contains the tables:
-        - SUBJECT (this is the master table)
+        - MASTER (this is the master table)
-        - EXAMSESSION (this is the details table)
+        - DETAIL (this is the details table)
 3. Application: this contains the code to reproduce.
    - From within delphi open the file 'CrashMe.dproj'
    - Run the project.

-1. Start with master.Id=1\
+0. Press the 'Connect' button (observe the both dbgrids are filled)
-2. Go to SUBJECT.Id=2.\
+1. Select  master.Id=2\
-3. Move the EXAMSESSION to the last record.\
+2. Press the 'Last' button (observe in detail dbgrid the cursor moves to DETAIL.Id=3)
-4. Go to SUBJECT.Id=1\
+3. Select master.Id=1\
---> Access violation when accessing the detail field in the SUBJECTS.onDataScroll event (since this SUBJECT.id=1 has only one detail record, it gives an access violation during the scroll when accessing a EXAMSESSION field).\
+--> Access violation when accessing the detail field in the details.AfterScroll coupled method 'onqrDetailsAfterscroll'  (since this SUBJECT.id=1 has only one detail record, and the previous master had 2 detail records with the record pointer at the last record, it gives an access violation during the scroll when accessing a DETAIL field).\
 !!Note if the SUBJECT.id=1 had 2 detail records, everything works as expected).